 8) Follow a Pre-Bedtime Routine

 It’s hard to go from doing normal daytime activities to switching off your mind to sleep.
-Make sure you stack a few calming activities that will help them make this transition.
+Make sure you stack a few calming activities to help them transition.

-These are just a few of the best ways to handle a sundowning senior with dementia.
+These are just a few of the best ways to handle a sundowning senior with dementia care at home.
+Caring for a loved one with dementia requires understanding and adapting to their needs and limitations.

 Patience is always necessary during the more challenging times.
-These tips we’ve shared above can help you to make your loved one feel safe and secure during this time.
+These tips we’ve shared above can help your loved one feel safe and secure during this time.

 Remember that you may want to seek medical advice if you are particularly struggling with this time.
 There may be other underlying reasons for these symptoms.
 Fortunately, our 24/7 elderly care team can support you with any questions about dementia.
 Don’t hesitate to get in touch with us today for further information.

-If you have questions about taking care of a senior in your life, get in touch with us today!
+If you have questions about taking care of a senior in your life, contact us today!

 Get In Touch